 As with most hiking in El Salvador, getting an early start is important for beating the heat.
 Arriving at the small town of San Francisco Agua Agria, we met our local guides for the day.
 The hike begins.

 It’s not long before you reach the first impressive sight of the San Vicente Volcano hike.
 The colourful landscape of hot springs and fumaroles greets you just a few minutes into the trail.
-The deep gorge cut into the side of the volcano, where hot water bubbles away and thick steam blows in and out, gives way to glimpses of the hike to come.
+The deep gorge cut into the side of the volcano, where hot water bubbles away and thick steam blows in and out, giving way to glimpses of the hike to come.